 - paradigm shifts in food processing,

-The macro and micronutrient data used in this analysis is taken from the USDA Economic Research Service while the obesity data (shown below) is taken from the Centres for Disease Control and Prevention.
+For this analysis, the macro and micronutrient data we’ve used is taken from the USDA Economic Research Service.
+The obesity data is from the United States Centres for Disease Control and Prevention (CDC).

-We’ll start the story by looking at how food production and obesity have changed over the last century or so.
+Let’s start the story by looking at how food production and obesity have changed over the last century.

-After some lean years through The Great Depression and World War II, America became the wealthiest country in the world.
-The US population was a bit like a starving man who stumbles into an all you can eat buffet!
+After some lean years through The Great Depression and World War II, when food was much harder to come by, America became the wealthiest country in the world.
+By the 1960s, the US population was a bit like a starving man who stumbles into an all you can eat buffet!

-You’ve likely heard parts of this story before, so I’ll keep it keep it brief.
+You’ve likely heard parts of this story before, so I’ll keep it brief.

-- Although heart disease rates had been on the rise for a while, it became public enemy number one after President Eisenhower had a heart attack in office in 1955.
+- Although heart disease rates had been rising for a while, cholesterol became public enemy number one after President Eisenhower’s 1955 heart attack.

-- Ancel Keys’ high profile Seven Countries Study began in 1956, pointing the finger at dietary fat as the primary culprit for heart disease.
+- Ancel Keys’ high-profile Seven Countries Study began in 1956.
+It pointed to dietary fat as the primary culprit for heart disease.

 - less fat,